cornell-cup/cs-reminibot/README.md

 ## Installing JavaScript Dependencies
-Navigate to the gui directory in static/gui and run
+Run the following commands to navigate to the gui directory in static/gui and install JavaScript dependencies
 ```
 cd cs-reminibot/static/gui
 npm install